 Of course, you can complete this booking without making a single phone call by not availing the discount or booking the third person in a separate room.
 On the other hand, a simple phone call to a human, who understands how families function makes it smooth sailing for your planning.

 Ownership of phone systems gave businesses a sense of control.
 Any sunk investment would be offset by the pride of ownership.
 However, ownership is a concept that is moving closer towards obscurity as seen by the rise of the shared economy model.

 People are getting very comfortable with the idea of renting or co-owning accommodation, food, travel, and even office premises.
-Business phone systems exhibit similar behavior as shown by the emergence of dependable cloud based alternatives.
-With the cloud, you can launch a call center in minutes for your business sitting anywhere in the world.
+Business phone systems exhibit similar behavior as shown by the emergence of dependable cloud-based alternatives.
+With the cloud, you can launch a call center software in minutes for your business sitting anywhere in the world.

 You have x customers today.
 Over the course of the next three years(if you are planning anything greater than five, my advice – drop it), you estimate a certain % of growth.
 You purchase hardware and licenses accounting for your growth to save yourself the trouble of expanding your phone system later.